GSA/Section508.gov/_pages/manage/annual-assessment/2024-report/2024-findings-acquisition.md

 * 79 entities (32%) did not know how many exceptions they had that fell into this category compared to 41% last year.

-* A total of 122 fundamental alteration exceptions were issued this year compared to 2,734 reported in FY23, leading to a 96% decrease YOY.<sup><a href="#fn33" id="fr33">33</a></sup>
+* A total of 122 fundamental alteration exceptions were issued this year compared to 2,734 reported in FY 2023, leading to a 96% decrease YOY.<sup><a href="#fn33" id="fr33">33</a></sup>

-* The highest number of exceptions issued for a single entity was 27, compared to 2,674 in FY23.<sup><a href="#fn34" id="fr34">34</a></sup>
+* The highest number of exceptions issued for a single entity was 27, compared to 2,674 in FY 2023.<sup><a href="#fn34" id="fr34">34</a></sup>

-* Of entities who used this exception, the average was 8 fundamental alteration exceptions approved in FY24.
+* Of entities who used this exception, the average was 8 fundamental alteration exceptions approved in FY 2024.

 <div class="tablet:grid-col" style="margin: auto; max-width: 90%; text-align: center; padding: 10px 0px">
    <div class="margin-top-1"><img src="{{site.baseurl}}/assets/images/assessment/fy24/figure-21.jpg" alt="A bar chart showing the total number of authorized Fundamental Alteration Exceptions in FY23 was 2734 compared to 122 in FY24." aria-describedby="figure-21" class="border-2px border-base-light shadow-2 padding-1">